 What to Expect from Cash Buyers in San Francisco Bay Area

-• The Overall Condition of the Property: In addition to the code violations, buyers will assess the overall condition of the property.
-This includes the state of the foundation, roof, plumbing, and HVAC systems.
-If the property is in poor condition overall, the buyer will factor that into their offer.
+- The Overall Condition of the Property: In addition to code violations, the general condition of the house, including the foundation, roof, and HVAC systems, will affect the offer.

 Legal Considerations When Selling a Property with Code Violations